-For years there was a prostitution area in Utrecht where sex workers worked in houseboats.
+For years, there used to be a prostitution area in Utrecht where sex workers worked in houseboats.
 Customers could drive by and could park their car if they found a sex worker of their choice.
 The municipality of Utrecht recently decided to close this prostitution area and all prostitution houseboats.

 There is no street prostitution in Amsterdam and almost no street prostitution in the rest of the country.
 Only a few municipalities in Holland allow street prostitution in designated areas called ‘tippelzones’.
 Most prostitutes working here are addicted and / or homeless.
 The few Dutch municipalities that offer these places do this to keep some control and to offer a somewhat safe workplace.

 There used to be street prostitution in Amsterdam.
-In the 1950’s, prostitutes stood next to the Old Church (De Oude Kerk) in the heart of the Red Light District to pick up customers.
+In the 1950’s, prostitutes stood next to the Alte Kirche (Oude Kerk) (De Oude Kerk) in the heart of the Red Light District to pick up customers.
 But those times are long gone.